Daniel-Rud/tlGxE/README.md

 supply a data frame or matrix of confounders `W` that are in a numeric coding.
 We will first demonstrate running `tlGxE` without SuperLearning in the outcome model and will use a `glmnet` outcome model. `tlGxE` uses SuperLearning in the global propensity model, by default.
+However, we can supply any learners to be included in the SuperLearner.
+For simplicity of this first analysis, we will only include `glm` in the propensity SuperLearner.

 Notice that, because our cohort variable is a factor variable, we will need to use the `model.matrix` function to create a confounder matrix